 Taste

-Keeping your eyes closed, take one small piece of food and slowly put it in your mouth.
-Let is sit on your tongue for a moment.
-Chew slowly, enjoying the flavours, the textures.
+Keeping your eyes closed, take one small piece of food and place it slowly in your mouth.
+Let it sit on your tongue for a moment.
+Chew slowly, noticing the flavours and textures.

 Eat slowly

-By eating mindfully, you focus your attention and slow down, making eating an intentional act instead of an automatic one.
+By eating mindfully, you focus your attention and slow down, turning eating into an intentional act rather than an automatic one.
 It helps you to discern when you are really hungry and also when you are really full.
 Eating can become a blessing instead of something that sabotages our weight loss.

 Take time today to focus on your eating with consideration and thought.